danielfrg/mkdocs-jupyter/README.md

-Any markdown specific features such as [admonitions](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) wont work with mkdocs-jupyter because those features are not supported by Jupyter itself and we use [nbconvert](https://nbconvert.readthedocs.io/) to make the conversion.
+Any markdown specific features such as [admonitions](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) won't work with mkdocs-jupyter because those features are not supported by Jupyter itself and we use [nbconvert](https://nbconvert.readthedocs.io/) to make the conversion.